symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 That's quick to write, fast to execute, but impossible to maintain.
 There are several problems that we'll aim to solve:

-* There is no error-checking.
-What if the connection to the database fails?
+* **There is no error-checking.** What if the connection to the database fails?

-* Poor organization.
-As the application grows in complexity, the single file will become less and less maintainable.
+* **Poor organization.** As the application grows in complexity, this single file would become increasingly unmaintainable.
 How should we begin to organize our code into pieces?

-* Reusing code is impossible.
-Since everything is in one file, there would be no way to reuse any part of the application for other "pages" of the application.
+* **Reusing code is impossible.** Since everything is in one file, there would be no way to reuse any part of the application for other "pages" of the application.